This week marks the first time your baby is bigger than the placenta. You yourself might sweat more than usual.

 The little one measures about 13cm and weighs about 140g — the size of an onion.
 The little heart now beats about 150 times per minute.

-The heart: Your Baby ’s heartbeat is about 150 per minute and pumping about 100 pints or 47 liters of blood each day.
+The heart: Your Child’s heartbeat is about 150 per minute and pumping about 100 pints or 47 liters of blood each day.
 Now, the heartbeat is fully regulated by the brain.

-Baby move: Your Baby is becoming more active in the amniotic sac — rolling and flipping.
+Baby move: Your Child is becoming more active in the amniotic sac — rolling and flipping.

 As your little one continues growing and getting bigger, you may notice stretch marks.
 Up to 90 percent of all expecting women get these streaks, which can be pink, red, yellow, tan, or, sometimes, brown.
 You’ll most likely notice them across your belly, butt, thighs, hips, or breasts.